 Idris youssouf elmi, ph.d. - board member

 Dr. Idris Yusuf Elmi studied literature at the Université Paul Valéry (Montpellier) and is licensed in Modern Literature.
 He has been a teacher, principal, school counselor, researcher-designer of textbooks for Djibouti (CRIPEN), and professor at the University of Djibouti.
 He enjoys poetry and writing.
-He is currently the director of the UNESCO office in Djibouti.
+He just retired from his role as the country director of UNESCO and is enjoying developing businesses or consulting regionally.
 Dr. Elmi contributes to the board through his local knowledge of educational landscape and desire to promote English based education for the region.

 diana dudzik, ph.d. - board member